Explicit formulas concerning eigenvectors of weakly non-unitary matrices: The expectation of diagonal overlaps

 We also define the partial sums

 The method that follows applies to any determinantal point process with radial symmetry in $\C$, with joint density given by

-such that the integral quantities of interest are finite; in particular, we then have \be Z_N = G_V(N). \ee As noted in \cite{DubachPowers}, Kostlan's theorem and related identities hold, as well as the following formula for product statistics conditionally on one eigenvalue:
+with respect to the Lebesgue measure $\dd m$ on $\mathbb{C}$, such that the integral quantities of interest are finite; in particular, we then have \be Z_N = G_V(N). \ee As noted in \cite{DubachPowers}, Kostlan's theorem and related identities hold, as well as the following formula for product statistics conditionally on one eigenvalue:

 \begin{proposition} Conditionally on $\{ \la_1 = z_1 \}$, for any function $g$, the following identity holds:

 where